 Kamiak Butte: Actually a bit taller than Steptoe but you can’t drive to the summit.
 There is a hiking trail to the top (about 3.5 miles roundtrip).
 If you are visiting for more than a day and you have already got all the shots you want from Steptoe, then it is certainly worth a visit but if your time is limited, Steptoe is the place to be.
 Great place for a picnic lunch.
 Kamiak is about 29 miles (55 minutes) from Steptoe.
 Click this link for more info.

 Palouse Falls: About an 90 mile drive west of Steptoe is the magnificent 197′ Palouse Falls.
 Perhaps best seen at sunset, you can also take wonderful Milky Way shots here.
 I’ll be writing a full article about this location later in the fall.

-Other locations: A local photographer has put together a detailed map showing locations of barns, old cars and other photographic points of interest.
+Other locations: Teri Lou, a local photographer has put together a detailed map showing locations of barns, old cars and other photographic points of interest.
 She sells the map via the internet for $25.
 It is quite detailed and worth your money if you are going to visit.
 Here is a link.
 And no, I don’t get a commission!
 Short of hiring a full time local guide, this is the best resource I’ve found to help visiting photographers find potential locations

 If your time is tight, you can cover the highlights in a day.
 That will give you a sunrise and sunset on Steptoe and the middle of the day to explore the countryside.
 Of course, the Palouse is a big area, so you would need to spend much longer to cover it thoroughly.
 If you do decide to take a few days, I’d suggest you hire one of the local photo guides or book a photo tour.
 Many of them have relationships with the farmers who will allow you to access to locations on private property that would otherwise be unavailable to you.